 What is Spirulina?

-Spirulina is a nutrient-dense organism found in fresh and salt water1.
-It is a type of cynobacteria, or a blue-green algae2.
-Spirulina is a source of protein, rich in vitamins, and source of gamma linolenic acid, which is an essential fatty acid1,2.
+Spirulina is a nutrient-dense organism found in fresh and salt water.
+It is a type of cynobacteria, or a blue-green algae (1, 2).
+Spirulina is a source of protein and contains many vitamins and minerals (3).

 What You’ll Need:

-Almond Pulp: Use leftover almond pulp from making your own almond pulp or substitute with almond flour.
+Almond Pulp: Use leftover almond pulp from making your own almond milk or substitute with almond flour.

 Dates: These bars are naturally sweetened by the dates and contain no added sugar!
 Soak the dates overnight to help them blend easier.